briandfoy/briandfoy.github.io/_posts/2016-03-14-running-all-the-simulations.md

 last_modified:
 ---

-Often in classes I'll tell the story of my excessive yet justify use of computing resources while in graduate school in the late 90s.
+Often in classes I'll tell the story of my excessive yet justified use of computing resources while in graduate school in the late 90s.
 Sometimes I tell it to point out that computers are often idle, and other times to show that programs don't need to be that fast if you don't need the results right away.
 Mostly, it's about not running the program at all if you can get the answer and remember it.

 <!--more-->